basarane/kemper-arduino-library/README.md

 The `Simulator` node.js project, is the user interface layer.
 Using your browser you will be able to use your mouse and keyboard to interact with Kemper.
 Arduino project can also connect to `Simulator`.

-These allow several different configurations to code:
+All of these properties allow several different configurations to code:

 1. **You have Arduino and you have setup the complete circuit (details will be added later):**
 Use `KemperRemoteDIYArduino` project.
 It is complete implementation of DIY Kemper Remote project.